tomhoule/homepage/content/post/003-building-rust-wasm-with-flakes.md

 Rust projects with Nix[^1].
 The most common one these days is [buildRustPackage](https://github.com/NixOS/nixpkgs/blob/933f117a78af47116a64f3faa71c2264f602c8d7/doc/languages-frameworks/rust.section.md).
-It integrates reasonably well with cargo and supports cross-compilation out of the box, but if you want to buidl a project targetting `wasm32-unknown-unknown`, you will not find much help online.
+It integrates reasonably well with cargo and supports cross-compilation out of the box, but if you want to build a project targetting `wasm32-unknown-unknown`, you will not find much help online.

 Since I recently had to figure that out for